cabforum/smime/SBR.md

 ### 3.2.3 Authentication of organization identity

-The following requirements SHALL be fulfilled to authenticate Organization identity included in the `Organization-validated` and `Sponsor-validated` Certificate profiles.
+The following requirements SHALL be fulfilled to authenticate Organization identity included in the `Organization-validated` and `Sponsor-validated`  profiles.

 #### 3.2.3.1 Attribute collection of organization identity